dimaMachina/graphql-eslint/docs/rules/lone-anonymous-operation.md

 A GraphQL document is only valid if when it contains an anonymous operation (the query short-hand) that it contains only that one operation definition.

 > This rule is a wrapper around a `graphql-js` validation function.
-[You can find it's source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/LoneAnonymousOperationRule.ts).
+[You can find its source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/LoneAnonymousOperationRule.ts).